-1 create a favorable environment for the growth of woman's personality and the restoration of her rights, both the material and intellectual;

-2. the protection of mothers, particularly during pregnancy and childbearing, and the protection of children without guardians;

-2 establishing competent courts to protect and preserve the family;

-3 the provision of special insurance for widows, and aged women and women without support;

-4 the awarding of guardianship of children to worthy mothers, in order to protect the interests of the children, in the absence of a legal guardian.
+- create a favourable environment for the growth of woman's personality and the restoration of her rights, both the material and intellectual; - the protection of mothers, particularly during pregnancy and childrearing, and the protection of children without guardians; - 3. establishing competent courts to protect and preserve the family; - the provision of special insurance for widows, and aged women and women without support; - the awarding of guardianship of children to worthy mothers, in order to protect the interests of the children, in the absence of a legal guardian.

+Rights of children

+- Human dignity

+- Inalienable rights

+- Right to life

+- Right to own property

+- Freedom of opinion/thought/conscience

+- Freedom of press

+- Freedom of press Right to privacy

+- Freedom of association

+- Right to join trade unionsRestrictions on political parties

+- Right to form political parties

+- Freedom of assembly

+- Right to choose occupation Right to work

+- State support for the elderly

+- State support for the unemployed

+- State support for the disabledState support for children

+- · Right to health care

-Article 22 The dignity, life, property, rights, residence, and occupation of the individual are inviolate, except in cases sanctioned by law.
+The dignity, life, property, rights, residence, and occupation of the individual are inviolate, except in cases sanctioned by law.

 The investigation of individuals' beliefs is forbidden, and no one may be molested or taken to task simply for holding a certain belief.

-Article 24 Publications and the press have freedom of expression except when it is where there is infringement of the basic tenets of Islam or public rights.
-In this respect detailed provisions will be laid down by law.
+Publications and the press have freedom of expression except when it is detrimental to the fundamental principles of Islam or the rights of the public.
+The details of this exception will be specified by law.